AtrCheema/python-seekho/docs/source/foreword.rst

 Each cell consists of code snippets.
 The best way to get the maximum out of this book is to follow following two tips

 1) Predict the output from a cell before running the cell, then run the cell and see whether your prediction matches with the output of the cell or not!

 2) Change the contents of the cell and predict the output and then run the cell and compare your prediction with actual output.

-3) Answer the questions in the lessons.
+3) Answer the questions asked in the lessons.

 Conventions